Thursday, January 7, 2016

 A Not So New Commandment

 In the Gospel of John, we learn that Jesus spoke of a new commandment (John 13:34).
-This commandment, to love one another, may have been a new commandment to the disciples, because they were unfamiliar with its existence in the Mosaic writings, or it may have been a new commandment because the scribes and Pharisees and Sadducees were not teaching it; but it was definitely an old commandment (1 John 2:7).
+This commandment, to love one another, may have been a new commandment to the disciples because they were unfamiliar with its existence in the Mosaic writings, or it may have been a new commandment because the scribes, Pharisees, and Sadducees were not teaching it, but it was definitely an old commandment (1 John 2:7).

 The Love Chapter

 Many people take the view that the Old Testament is about the negativity of God.
-The Ten Commandments supposedly demonstrate this when they begin with “you shall not”.
+The Ten Commandments supposedly demonstrate this when they begin with the phrase "you shall not."
 The New Testament, on the other hand, is supposedly about the positive view of God.
 The New Testament is about what we can do rather than what we cannot do.
-Yet when we read the famous chapter on love (which is often read at weddings), we find that it speaks negatively so we can understand love or—more importantly—how we should express love.
-In the English Standard Version Bible, we find these words:
+Yet when we read the famous chapter on love (which is often read at weddings), we find that it speaks in negative terms to help us understand love or—more importantly—how we should express love.
+In the English Standard Version Bible, we find these words::

 “…love does not envy or boast;